David-Durst/embeddedHaskellAetherling/theory/Basic.md

 # Basic Sequence Language Theory
+Aetherling is a system for expressing data flow pipelines and compiling them to efficient implementations in hardware accelerators.
+Aetherling uses category theory and dependent types to ensure all expressible programs compile to efficient hardware.

-This language has the most simple types and operators necessary to get multi-rate pipelines
+This document's version of Aetherling has the most simple types and operators necessary to get multi-rate pipelines.
+Section [Multi-Rate Pipelines](#multi-rate-pipelines) explains why these pipelines are the simplest demonstration of the advantages of Aetherling's approach.

 # Sequence Language
 The sequence language is a combinator language for data flow programs with standard functional programming operators.